 consortium formed in 1998

 The Consortium for Small-scale Modeling (COSMO) was formed in October 1998.
-Its general goal is to develop, improve and maintain a non-hydrostatic limited-area atmospheric model, to be used both for operational and for research applications by the members of the consortium.
-Moreover, within a licence agreement, the COSMO model may be used for operational and research applications by other national (hydro-)meteorological services, universities and research institutes.
+Its general goal is to develop, improve and maintain a non-hydrostatic limited-area atmospheric model, that has been used both for operational and for research applications by the members of the consortium (details).
+Moreover, within a licence , the COSMO model has been used for operational and research applications by other national (hydro-)meteorological services, universities and research institutes.
 The cosmo licence is not available anymore (as the model reached its end and is replaced by ICON), but ICON licencing is possible.

-The COSMO science plan calls for a harmonization of development of the COSMO and ICON (ICOsahedral Nonhydrostatic) models in the time horizon of 2020.
+The COSMO science plan called for a harmonization of development of the COSMO and ICON (ICOsahedral Nonhydrostatic) models in the time horizon of 2020-21.
 Further development of the COSMO model was reduced since 2019 and the final version (v3.0) was released in 15 Dec.
 2021.
-Development and testing of new features will be restricted mainly to ICON-LAM (ICON-Limited Area Model).
+Development and testing of new features are now restricted to ICON.

-It is therefore planned to start the migration to ICON-LAM as the future operational model.
+It is therefore recommended to migrate to ICON, as the future operational model.

 Today, the consortium, has as members these national meteorological services (presented in date-of-join order) :